memsql/ntest/README.md

 Most of the time, this does not matter because you generally do not need to pass functions around inside an injection chain.
 Just let functions run.

-If you do need to pass a function, you still can, but you have to give it a named typed.
+If you do need to pass a function, you still can, but you have to give it a named type.